 4) Take it slow and provide value

 You could say, “I want you to manage me,” but every manager has different ways of working.
 The person you are approaching could be the completely wrong fit in spite of their successes with other clients.
-Saying this to a stranger is about as reasonable as proposing on a blind date prior to shaking someone’s hand.
+Saying this to a stranger is about as reasonable as proposing to a blind date prior to shaking someone’s hand.

 You may be better served by saying, “I’d love to buy you a cup of coffee and get your advice” or “I love what you did with the marketing plan on your client X and was curious if I could ask you a few questions…” or if you are really crafty come up with another compelling business reason that this executive could benefit from knowing you.
 Perhaps, “I would gladly do demos at my studio for some of your artists in exchange for some advice,” or “I am connected to a bunch of artists and producers that you should probably know about, or “I can help you promote shows locally.”
 These are all business reasons that I have watched artists use to further their relationships with executives.
 It may not be necessary to do so- but it is a good option and can help build relationships.